MRxTHUNDER/blog_explorer/README.md

 # Blog Explorer

 **Blog Explorer** is a Flutter app that allows users to explore a list of blogs fetched from a RESTful API.
 The app features a beautiful card-based UI displaying blog titles and images.
 Users can view detailed blog information and mark blogs as favorites.
-The app supports lazy loading for efficient data fetching and includes offline support with Hive.
+The app includes offline support with Hive.

 ## Demonstartion